 Students in the Hotel, Restaurant, and Tourism (HRT) Administration program at the Satellite Center in Luling, Louisiana, provided these suggestions.
-Thank you to Cheyenne, Alexis, Kevin, Hannah, Elena, Addie, Shayla, Brandon, Amber, and Jael!
+Thank you to Cheyenne, Alexis, Kevin, Hannah, Elena, Addie, Shayla, Brandon, Amber, Jael, and HRT Facilitator Mr. Craig Howat!
 (To learn more about the Center’s programs, check out their conference workshop, “Satellite Center: Building a Better You.”)

 *French Quarter Festival

 First and foremost, the French Quarter Festival is happening Thursday, April 16th -Sunday, April 19th.This marks the 37th celebration of the festival.
 The festival has charmed New Orleans since it first began in 1984, to help bring residents back to the French Quarter.
 Nearly two dozen stages take over the French Quarter throughout the weekend.
 Festival goers will hear jazz, Latin, R&B, Zydeco, New Orleans funk, swing and rock.
 See this link for a map and travel information.
 There is no cost to attend the festival, but you do have to pay for your food, beverages and any merchandise you may buy.
 (The most youth-friendly times will be earlier in the day, before noon.)